In-Game Humour

 SomeGuy: We will.

 ...okay, maybe it was just a coincidence, but if it was it's a pretty damn hilarious one.
-It's so sexual you can hardly believe it would be in the Pokémon games, but how else can you explain Shroomish?
+Shroomish is just so very random if this is not intentional that I can't quite buy it.

 "I collect official POKÉMON EMERALD licensed merchandise."